goodalexander/goodalexander.github.io/content/posts/agentic-protocols.md

 A cash flow business is a non-speculative entity that delivers a low risk product - such as a coffee brand, or consulting services to a small set of customers

 At its core - an  Agentic Protocol is a mix of a Cash Flow Business and a Cryptocurrency Token.
-It’s a cryptocurrency that aims to use AI to generate sufficient cash flow such that its token supply is continuously increasing for the benefit of its users, who also use the protocol in a way that generates utility for the service that it is selling.
+It’s a cryptocurrency that aims to use AI to generate sufficient cash flow such that its token supply is continuously decreasing for the benefit of its users, who also use the protocol in a way that generates utility for the service that it is selling.

 At its core - an Agentic Protocol is a rejection of the previous wealth model in the pre-AI era where your proximity to humans is what mattered.
 It is a rejection of venture.
 Of Wall Street.
 And even of crypto.

 It’s the ultimate doomer asset class.
 Crypto with cashflows and capital returns.

 ## Hyper Deflationary Censorship Resistant Swarm of AI Powered Digital Hornets

-Ethena is one of the first crypto projects that has reached astronomical valuations because its protocol generates massive cash flows.
+Ethena is one of the first crypto projects that has reached astronomical valuations because it generates massive cash flows.

 As geopolitical issues worsen in the Middle East, the US and China continue to accelerate their cold war, the Ukrainian theater of war shows no sign of ending - we are in a market where Gold is skyrocketing, at the same time as long bonds are rising.